 My first child has actually been in Yoyo since he was 4 months old, because he refused the bassinet at that age.
 That said, I’ve never got to experience the bassinet as we simply didn’t need it.
 My second son was using Cybex Cloud Q car seat in a double stroller and Zoe Twin, so when he swapped to a Yoyo he was old enough to sit in a chair.

 Adjusting the seat is also super easy, but it could be improved.
 All you have to do is hold the buckle and push the backrest to the front.
 It’s a bit more difficult if a baby is sitting in the stroller, but not a major issue.

 Babyzen Yoyo has a five-point seat belt strong enough to secure your little one from falling off.
 If you buy this stroller in Europe you will have to push one button to release the straps.

-In the US, Yoyo harness requires two fingers to release the straps, but you can remove the top strap and make it a 3-point harness, which is what we mostly use when the kids are small.
+In the US, Yoyo harness requires a different release button, but you can remove the top strap and make it a 3-point harness, which is what we mostly use when the kids are small.

-I originally wished we got a European version of Yoyo, but quickly realized how handy is to have a 3-point harness as an option.
+I originally wished we got a European version of Yoyo, but quickly realized how handy is to have a 3-point harness as an option (as pictured below).

-Peek-a-boo window on the canopy seemed useful, but it’s made of transparent soft plastic.
+The peek-a-boo window on the canopy seemed useful, but it’s made of transparent soft plastic.
 You cannot open or close it, so on a sunny day we usually put a rag over it, because the sun gets through it so we often put a cloth on top of the stroller on very sunny days.